-Notably, Microbix has been successfully transformed from a manufacturer of largely-unregulated test-ingredients, into producing of a catalogue of fully-regulated medical devices.
+Most notably, Microbix has been successfully transformed from being a manufacturer of less-regulated test-ingredients, into the producer of a catalogue of fully-regulated medical devices relating to infectious-disease diagnostic tests.
 The Company has thereby created new opportunities for both increasing sales and expanding gross margins.
-Specifically, Microbix medical devices products are innovative, proprietary and branded - permitting access to new markets and customers at better margins than usual for test-ingredients.
-Upgrading to the ISO 13485 medical devices quality standard, obtaining a Health Canada Medical Devices Establishment License, and taking the necessary steps to be able to sell into the EU, US, and other markets were integral to those goals.
+Specifically, Microbix medical devices products are innovative, proprietary, and branded - permitting access to new markets and customers at better margins than are usual for test-ingredients.
+Upgrading to the ISO 13485 medical devices quality standard, obtaining a Health Canada Medical Devices Establishment License, and taking the necessary steps to be able to sell into the EU, US, and other markets remain integral to those goals.

 In medical devices, the first category of Microbix products are its diagnostic-test quality assessment products, which are branded as "QAPsTM" and colloquially known as test-controls.
 The QAPs business started with providing mimics of positive patient-samples to enable assessment of the proficiency of clinical laboratories by industry accreditation agencies.
-Sales of Microbix QAPs were largely limited to that customer base and had come to exceed C\$ 1.0 million per year (i.e., about 10% of sales) when the COVID-19 pandemic began (the "Pandemic").
+Sales of Microbix QAPs were largely limited to that customer base and had come to exceed C\$ 1.0 million per year (i.e., about 10% of sales) when the COVID-19 pandemic began in early 2020 (the "Pandemic").